-Serbia: Ancillary and system services in the electric power system of TSO & DSO market17.
-June 2015. / News Serbia Energy
+Serbia: Ancillary and system services in the electric power system of TSO & DSO market, News Serbia Energy

 The Energy Law (“Official Gazette of RS”, no. 145/2014) defines ancillary and system services in the electric power system.
 Ancillary services are “services provided by users of the electric power transmission and distribution system to the transmission and distribution system operator in order to provide system services” and system services are “services provided by the system operator which are necessary for providing a safe, reliable and stable operation of the energy system.”

 The Law specifies that types and the scope of ancillary and system services are to be defined by the Electricity Transmission Grid Code, and the method of providing system services by the Electricity Market Code.
 In the applicable Electricity Transmission Grid Code, primary, secondary and tertiary control, voltage regulation, purchase and sale of electricity as a compensation for unintentional deviations of control area and black start and island operation of generators are defined as system services.
 The amount of power which must be reserved for the needs of primary, secondary and tertiary control has been defined and it has been specified which part of that power must be supplied from the production units connected to the transmission system.
 However, this Code must comply with new legal regulations, which indirectly specify that ancillary services are primary control, voltage regulation, black start and island operation and that their prices are regulated, and that system services are power reserve of secondary and tertiary control and prices of power reserve lease can be regulated, and that the Agency will analyze until when these prices shall be regulated.